• Skip to primary navigation

 Zucchini muffin recipe ingredients in bowls on a white surface with labels over the top of each ingredient.

-1. Grate the zucchini.
-You will need about 1 cup of shredded zucchini.
-You can use a box grater, hand grater or food processor to shred the zucchini.
+1. Grate the zucchini: Start by shredding about 1 cup of zucchini.
+You can use a box grater, hand grater, or food processor for this task as noted above.

-3. Mix up the wet ingredients.
-In a separate mixing bowl, combine the wet ingredients.
+3. Mix the wet ingredients: In a separate mixing bowl, combine the wet ingredients.

-4. Add it all together.
-Then add the wet ingredients to the dry ingredients and mix well until it forms a nice smooth batter.
-Fold in the shredded zucchini and oats.
+4. Combine it all: Now, add the wet ingredients to the dry ingredients, stirring well until a smooth batter forms.
+Fold in the shredded zucchini and oats for that extra touch.

-5. Fill and bake.
-Spray 10 cavities of a 12 cup muffin pan and evenly divide the batter between 10 muffin cups, filling them about 3/4 of the way full.
-Bake at 400 degrees F for 16-18 minutes.
-Until the edges and top are nice and golden brown.
+5. Fill and bake: Prepare a 12-cup muffin tin by lightly spraying 10 cavities.
+Evenly divide the batter among the 10 cups, filling them approximately ¾ of the way full.
+Bake at 400 degrees F for 16-18 minutes until the edges and top turn a beautiful golden brown.

-6. Serve.
-Let the healthy zucchini muffins cool for a few minutes and enjoy with a pat of butter or almond butter and a drizzle of honey.
-Yum!
+6. Serve and enjoy: Allow the healthy zucchini muffins to cool for a few minutes.
+Serve them with a delightful pat of butter or almond butter and a drizzle of honey.
+Pure yumminess awaits!

 Round glass bowl filled with whisked dry muffin ingredients with a metal whisk in the bowl